Telenshaina/Lab4_User-Defined-Exceptions/README.md

-In this Assignment, this User is able to:
+In this Activity, this User is able to:

 Create two user-defined exceptions (name your own exceptions) that validate number of login tries of a user with a password.